aroberge/reeborg-world-creation/teaching_py/lists-tuples-dicts.md

 > print(but)
 > ```

-There is also a Javascript version which is available in both English and French as follows:
+There is also a Javascript version which is available in both English and French[^2] as follows:

 ```js
 var goal, map;